SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 You can find more information about K-anonymity and other methods to implement data privacy and data anonymization in the [SAP Help](https://help.sap.com/viewer/d48b808bcde547eea7f30bb101cb62b6/1.0.0.0/en-US).
 These features are available as of SAP HANA 2.0 SPS03.

 ## Requirements
-This repository can be cloned into SAP Web IDE for SAP HANA on premise or SAP Web IDE Full Stack on SAP Cloud Platform.
+This repository can be cloned into SAP Web IDE for SAP HANA on premise.

 **For on-premise**